Diamoon18/B-zier-surface/README.md

 3D objects using Bezier surfaces. \
 I used the ParaView application to render objects. \
 Also, I derive a formula for the Bezier surface of the third degree. \
-Using this code, you can generate a subsidiary points for all files that are on this site.
+Using this code, you can generate a subsidiary points for all files that are on this site: http://www.holmes3d.net/graphics/teapot/
 1) Files must be edited, there should be only coordinates of points separated by commas.
 2) Path to output file.
 3) Number of Beziere surfaces.